HomeMy WebLinkAbout1932-02-16 i

 should take cognizance of the feelings of the people in

-' the neighborhood.
+the neighborhood.

-Mr. O'Connell stated that Mr. Joy was in St.
+Mr. O 'Connell stated that Mr. Joy was in St.

-Petersbure,Florida, and asked that he protest in his
+Petersburg,Florida, and asked that he protest in his

 behalf and he believed that a letter had been sent by Mr.

 Carrigan objecting.
-Mr. O'C6nnell stated that he
+Mr. O'Connell stated that he

 represented Mr. Joy, Mr. Carrigan, Mr. Cummings, Mr. Healey